 The Library will negotiate and confirm the residency dates with Fellows.
 The duration of the residency is expected to be 4 consecutive weeks, which will be taken between October 2023 and February 2024.
 In exceptional circumstances this may be varied slightly, but no further financial support will be offered.

 Funding is paid directly to the individual in two instalments, one at the commencement of the project and one mid-project.
 As this support may have tax implications, it is recommended Fellows seek professional financial advice.

 All intellectual property rights (including copyright) in any work produced by the Fellow during their Fellowship will vest in the Fellow on its creation.

 Fellows will be required to:

-- acknowledge the support of the National Library of Australia and the National Folk Festival in performances, recordings or publications resulting from the Fellowship
+- acknowledge the support of the National Library of Australia and the National Folk Festival in performances, recordings or publications resulting from the Fellowship.

-- acknowledge and cite source materials appropriately
+- acknowledge and cite source collection materials appropriately.

 - assist the Library and the Festival with media and public communication about their project, performances and fellowship.

 For further information or to discuss your project, contact: 02 6262 1099 or email@example.com.